 When everything is going great and people are healed we say, “Praise God!”
 But what about when people are not healed?
 What about when horrible things happen?
 Is God still good?
-WIth the news of school shootings, hurricanes, and movie theater massacres, we can’t help but ask ourselves this question.
+With the news of car accidents, shootings, and hurricanes, we can’t help but ask ourselves this question.

 Wrestling with the question myself from time to time, I have done some, (ok a LOT) of research over the years.
 I have read some books, searched the scripture, listened to people a lot smarter than me and did a lot of praying.

 I think I was hoping for a simple, yet eloquent answer tied up with a pretty bow.
 But if I found something like that I knew I should be cautious.
 A far more detailed answer was much more likely.